aumetra/twitch-stream-extractor/README.md

 # Twitch stream extractor

-Extract URLs for live streams or VODs from Twitch
+Extract URLs for live streams or VoDs from Twitch

 ## Examples